Renaissance soprano shawm,

 Three techniques exist to blow instruments of the shawm family:

-The term "shawm" has some other meanings too:
+Term "shawm" has some other meanings too:

 shawm (1): family of instruments (see above)